abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

 function aliases to the actual python functions and object and it is where the magic happens.

-Let us look at the contents of the environment dictionary created by the above function {func}`create_document_env() <paxter.author.environ.create_document_env>`.
+Let’s look at the contents of the environment dictionary created by the above function {func}`create_document_env() <paxter.author.environ.create_document_env>`.